MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-in-directx.md

 ## Using eye-gaze

+Please note that for your users to use eye-gaze input, each user has to go through an [eye tracking user calibration](calibration.md) the first time they use the device.
 The eye-gaze API is very similar to head-gaze.
 It uses the same [SpatialPointerPose](https://docs.microsoft.com//uwp/api/Windows.UI.Input.Spatial.SpatialPointerPose) API, which provides a ray origin and direction that you can raycast against your scene.
 The only difference is that you need to explicitly enable eye tracking before using it.
 For this, you need to do two steps:
 1. Request user permission to use eye tracking in your app.
 2. Enable the "Gaze Input" capability in your package manifest.